thoughtbot/superglue/docs/fragments.md

   }
 ```

-Like partials, fragments are also composible:
+Like partials, you can nest fragments:

 ```js
   {